"Show your resume to 50 people and get 75 opinions"

 Everyone has an opinion about your resume.

-Yet all resume advice is not created equal.
+Yet all resume feedback and advice is not created equal.

 Here are some points to use when evaluating solicited or unsolicited feedback on your resume.
 You will be surprised that some of the well-intentioned people you will ask, should not be offering advice:

 THIRD PARTY RECRUITERS: